 Where to get your fruit trees

-Obviously, you can go to your favourite garden centre and buy a fruit tree.
+Obviously, you can go to your favourite garden centre and buy your fruit trees.
 We get one or two each year to slowly build our collection.

 A bunch of really big, good nurseries sell their trees at mainstream outlets and the people ordering them usually do consider the local climates and soils.
 With a bit of luck, they’ll have what you’re looking for.

 But over the years I’ve built a bit of a list of smaller fruit tree suppliers.
-I haven’t dealt with them all, but many have plants I’m just waiting to have the right spot (or enough money) for.
+I haven’t dealt with them all, but many have fruit trees I’m just waiting to have the right spot (or enough money) for.

 Most of them will be open for orders soon, so now is a good time to look through their old catalogues and do some planning.